bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 One piece of evidence is simply testimony from former PMs that they had program ideas rejected because they were insufficiently applicable in a defense setting.
 It would be lovely to have a list of "good ideas DARPA rejected" , but DARPA is still a part of the US DoD so it's hard to just ask about those proposals directly.[^fn126]

 Another piece of evidence are stories of how many of the programs eked into existence by the skin of their teeth.
 Their stories often involve a dedicated PM doggedly arguing for them through several rejections or impending budget cuts[^fn127].
-It *could* be that DARPA's selection process is actually amazing at supporting almost every eventually-viable idea but puts them all through the ringer first.
+It *could* be that DARPA's selection process is actually amazing at supporting almost every eventually-viable idea but puts them all through the wringer first.
 This seems unlikely.
 Instead, if many of the DARPA programs, especially those that are especially exciting outside of the military, barely made it over a line, there are as many or more that didn't make it over that line.

 While it famously has fewer constraints than other government agencies, DARPA is still part of the US government bureaucracy.
 As such, DARPA still has a number of constraints that could rule out otherwise viable programs.
 DARPA doesn't do any research in house, so it cannot pursue programs that would require spinning up an entirely new organization.
 It still needs to use government procurement, hiring, and salary practices, all of which could sabotage potential programs.